syncfusion-content/wpf-docs/wpf/SfDiagram/Snapping/DefineSnapping.md

 ## How to change the snap indication style

-When snapping, circuit blue color indication lines will be shown.
+When snapping, cyan shade color indication lines will be shown.
 These indication lines styles can be customized by using the `SnapIndicatorStyle` property of SnapSettings class.

 {% tabs %}
 {% highlight xaml %}